 PEX over copper is, for many amateur plumbers, a foregone conclusion.
-But the more difficult question is whether you should use push-fit connectors or the barbed crimp/clamp connectors?
+But the more difficult question is whether you should use push-fit connectors or crimp/clamp connectors.

 Throughout a large plumbing project, such as whole-house plumbing replacement, barbed crimp/clamp connectors will save you considerable money, even after taking into account the initial investment in a crimp/clamp tool.

-If your working space is tight, push-fit fittings are easier to attach than crimped or clamped barb connections, due to the space needed to operate the tool.
+If your working space is tight, push-fit fittings can be easier to attach than crimped or clamped barb connections, due to the space needed to operate the tool.
 As long as you have space to the side, you should be able to fit the tool.

 If you are nervous about making tight connections, push-fit fittings will help—but they are not necessarily foolproof.
 Getting the PEX or copper stabbed into the fitting can be difficult.
 Surprisingly, PEX can be harder to stab in and remove than copper.